 The ICSE Science Factory project, funded by the European Union, is a comprehensive initiative aimed at addressing the shortfall of scientists and citizens versed in science within the European Union.
 The project leverages a unique combination of measures, each addressing the issue from a different perspective, thereby maximizing its impact.

-The project’s overall aim is to foster improved science education for all citizens by creating new partnerships in local communities, such as between teachers, students, scientists, researchers, innovators, and professionals in enterprises.
-These partnerships engage learners in real-life problem-solving situations within education, the workplace, and other learning environments, contributing to a lifelong learning continuum and raising interest in science studies and careers, particularly among women.
+The project’s overall aim is to foster improved science education for all citizens by creating new networks in local communities between teachers, students, scientists, researchers, innovators, and professionals in enterprises.
+These Communities of Practice (CoPs) engage learners in real-life problem-solving situations within education, the workplace, and other learning environments, contributing to a lifelong learning continuum and raising interest in science studies and careers, particularly among women.

 The ICSE Science Factory project focuses on three key objectives: